YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

 ---
 ## CloudWatch-·Monitoring

+### Chapter Summary
+1. 'Cloudwatch is the main tool' for anything alarm related
+2. not everything should go through cloudwatch. for example, you may get a senario-based questiont talking about watching for resource changes,use AWS Config
+3. 'Know your intervals' the standard metric is delivered every 5 mins, while detailed monitoring delivers data every 1 min
+4. cloudwatch logs is the place for logs, EC2, on-premises RDS, Lambda and CloudTrail can all integrate of this service
+5. SQL? think about Cloudwatch logs insight. (high-level)
+6. Real-time = Kinesis
+7. Monitoring Container?
+   1. `Grafana` might be best for visulization of container metrics. if you need an AWS-managed service for correlation and visualization of container or loT metrics, this is the best option
+   2. `Monitoring container metrics at scala?` Think Amazon Managed Service for `Prometheus`.
+Leverage this service for any `Kubernetes-based metrics` monitoring at scale.
+It can be an Amazon EKS cluster or your own self-managed cluster.

 there are no default alarms, anything you want to hear about must be created. standard is 5 mins intervals whereas detailed is 1 min.